hphelion/documentation/cli.unix.articles.migration.md

 categories: cli linux object store migration
 tags: cli linux object store migration aws rackspace google
 ---
-#Performing UNIX Object Storage Migration#
+#UNIX CLI: Performing UNIX Object Storage Migration#

 The Unix CLI now supports migration of object store data from AWS, Google and Rackspace to HPCS.
 Objects from the store may be copied recursively from one account to another.
 It may be possible to migrate data from other providers, but these three have been tested.